dgraph-io/dgraph/wiki/content/tutorial-7/index.md

 In the [previous tutorial]({{< relref "tutorial-6/index.md" >}}), we learned about building advanced text searches on social graphs in Dgraph, by modeling tweets as an example.
-We queried the tweets using the `full-text` and `trigram` indices and implemented `full-text` and `regular-expression` based search on the tweets.
+We queried the tweets using the `fulltext` and `trigram` indices and implemented full-text and regular expression search on the tweets.

 In this tutorial, we'll continue exploring Dgraph's string querying capabilities using the twitter model from [the fifth]({{< relref "tutorial-5/index.md" >}})